Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Using a single command to automatically find and replace the items will do the same thing but much quicker and more efficiently.

 There is one downside to this method, though.
-If you made a mistake, then you will not be able to undo it.
+If you make a mistake, then you will not be able to undo it.
 Once you replace the text, it is gone.
 You will need to carefully type the text you are looking for and the text you want to replace it with.

 Having said that, let’s see how you can easily find and replace text in your WordPress database.